 9: Cancellation Policies

-2020 has been a huge reminder that cancellation policies and cover are important regardless of the time of year you are planning your marriage.
-With all suppliers and venues you are contracting, ensure you have an agreed set of terms and conditions which cover all bases, you are happy with and are legally binding.
+2020 has been a massive reminder that cancellation policies and cover are essential regardless of the time of year you are planning your marriage.
+With all suppliers and venues you are contracting, ensure you have an agreed set of terms and conditions which cover all bases you are happy with and are legally binding.
 Corvid-19 is a harsh reminder that pandemics can happen and cancellations can arise out of our hands.
 Ensure they have fair and transparent terms.
-If they don’t, it may be worth looking elsewhere (or google reviews of how they dealt with Corvid-19 for other couples….you may be quite surprised, good or bad, but it may save you thousands in the long run).
+If they don’t, it may be worth looking elsewhere (or google reviews of how they dealt with Corvid-19 for other couples….you may be pretty surprised, good or bad, but it may save you thousands in the long run).
 Insurance is also a great option too but be careful and read all the terms as some seem great but cover you for hardly anything (even if the venue was to burn down!)

 10: Camera Shy?